ironbar/orangutan/reports/04_Modeling.md

 * 4_Avoidence.
 It does not know to navigate
 * 5_Spatial Reasoning.
 Get's stuck in the borders or walls.

+#### New agent

+To improve the current agent I want to focus on the following aspects:
+* Better aiming at goals.
+I have seen that current models are not very precise, I want to improve this
+* Navigation.
+To improve the score the model needs to be able to navigate until it sees a clear goal.
+* Avoid dead goals and dead zones.

+I find interesting that even when it seems a simple game and I'm able to solve it defining the strategy is not clear.
+So probably reinforcement learning would be the right choice to find the optimal strategy.

+To achieve those goals I have to carefully design scenarios that help the agent to learn those concepts.
+For example I have the hypothesis that if I start with the dead zones slightly elevated there will be collisions with the good goals and thus the goals will never be on top of dead zones (Althought it will be interesting to learn to ignore those goals.)

+Another improvement could be to add a HUD overlay over the game that will help to aim correctly at the goal.
+Also a button to stop the game and save could help to give more weight to certain aspects of the game.

+I will solve those problems iteratively, checking that solving one of them does not hurt the others.

 ### Results